 A comprehensive migration: the need of including all resources.

 Due to the project size, Zurich decided to outsource the total migration in a supplier.
 This last needed to be able to meet the high demands of the objectives to be achieved in the limited time available.
 At the time of presentation, there was a special emphasis on the need for a comprehensive survey by the supplier in question, including all the resources affected by the process.
-Zurich selected Grupo SI, who had been already working for more than a year for this client, providing reports of the behavior patterns of more than 4000 employees in 6 countries in Latin America.
+Zurich selected FullTech365, who had been already working for more than a year for this client, providing reports of the behavior patterns of more than 4000 employees in 6 countries in Latin America.

-Based on the specific objectives, Grupo SI assigns a Project Manager to start the survey.
-The initial phase consisted of 20 users, each with their own data, equipment and customers, and Grupo SI should propose a method to achieve the moving of all that package to Zurich Insurance Group.
+Based on the specific objectives, FullTech365 assigns a Project Manager to start the survey.
+The initial phase consisted of 20 users, each with their own data, equipment and customers, and FullTech365 should propose a method to achieve the moving of all that package to Zurich Insurance Group.
 It is at that point which the first barrier is found: how to connect people located in Santander’s offices throughout Latin America and Spain, to systems located in the offices of Zurich Switzerland, without compromising the security of the network infrastructure of both parts.

-Working both as a broker, coordinator and technical team, Grupo SI’s team completed in the first three months of the project, working together with Santander’s and Zurich’s technical teams, the successful migration of the first group of users.
+Working both as a broker, coordinator and technical team, FullTech365’s team completed in the first three months of the project, working together with Santander’s and Zurich’s technical teams, the successful migration of the first group of users.
 The starting point was the total implementation of a new Citrix platform, from installation and configuration of the servers, the creation of a whole user structure and its management, to allow outgoing connection to client computers.
 This last was the key: there was necessary changing firewall settings and resource permissions that differed at each site and country.

-Convinced by the success of the first phase, Zurich Insurance Group assigned to Grupo SI the second part of the project, which eventually was developed more efficiently, making the total passage of 100 more users in just 3 months.
+Convinced by the success of the first phase, Zurich Insurance Group assigned to FullTech365 the second part of the project, which eventually was developed more efficiently, making the total passage of 100 more users in just 3 months.

 The ability to build the road.

-Since the beginning of the project, Grupo SI faced with the need to provide a differential solution.
+Since the beginning of the project, FullTech365 faced with the need to provide a differential solution.
 There was no previous model, there was nothing similar.
 We had to build the road as we went along.
 The big challenge was to achieve the interconnection of the network infrastructure of both parties involved, allowing access from each one of them to the existing systems in the other, according to the regulations and safety measures already established.
-Based on this, Grupo SI worked with Santander’s and Zurich’s technical teams from Brazil, Argentina, Uruguay, Mexico, Chile, Venezuela, Spain, and Switzerland, and managed the successful installation and implementation of the procedures developed and proposed specifically for the project.
+Based on this, FullTech365 worked with Santander’s and Zurich’s technical teams from Brazil, Argentina, Uruguay, Mexico, Chile, Venezuela, Spain, and Switzerland, and managed the successful installation and implementation of the procedures developed and proposed specifically for the project.

 The results of the first stage were obvious: everything was working within the proposed times, the passage had been more than ordered.
-Zurich Insurance Group took this step as an evaluation method, and the results concluded in the continuity of Grupo SI as the selected provider for the project.
+Zurich Insurance Group took this step as an evaluation method, and the results concluded in the continuity of FullTech365 as the selected provider for the project.

 “We knew it was not easy, we knew it was no quick… what we didn’t know was how to do it.
-Grupo SI’s team developed, without breaking our timelines, all the necessary tools according to our needing.
+FullTech365’s team developed, without breaking our timelines, all the necessary tools according to our needing.
 We saw that at the first phase, what definitely decided us to continue working with this partner.”

 Karsten Necke Head up of the project Zurich Insurance Group Switzerland